How to use LinkedIn to build your brand

 LinkedIn automation with Dux-Soup is superb for helping you to quickly and efficiently build up a network of relevant contacts, without spending huge amounts of money.

-Once you have your target list – either built by you (we’re presuming you know your buyer personas and target profiles) or sourced from a list building tool like LeadFuze – then you can set Dux-Soup to automatically reach out (in a personalised way) and invite your targets to connect on LinkedIn.
+Once you have your target list – either built by you (we’re presuming you know your buyer personas and target profiles) or sourced from a list building tool like LeadFuze – then you can set Dux-Soup to automatically reach out (in a personalized way) and invite your targets to connect on LinkedIn.

 You can use all sorts of features in Dux-Soup and LinkedIn to refine this – as an example, check out our recent blog on LinkedIn searching and filtering.